 Also, wrist computers can save your dive statistics and sync it to an app.
 This way, you can easily record your journey without using another gear.

 So what’s the best choice?
 It depends on your personal preference.
-Analog dive watches are straightforward and available at affordable price ranges.
-Meanwhile, digital dive watches offer more features, but it also comes with a hefty price tag and you have to master the ins and outs of the program.
+Analog diving watches are straightforward and available at affordable price ranges.
+Meanwhile, digital diving watches offer more features, but it also comes with a hefty price tag and you have to master the ins and outs of the program.

 What type of movement should you get?